Rasweb/Personal-portfolio/README.md

 ### Personal Portfolio

-Welcome to my personal Portfolio.
+Welcome to my old personal Portfolio.
 This project was built with Sass/scss and JavaScript.

 The projects are dynamically generated, using Class and Objects with JavaScript.

 The class is created using a constructor with these parameters: title, image, imageAlt, description and link.

 The objects are in an Array of Objects so it can easily be accessed an configured.

-To see this in action visit: https://rasweb.one/

 ## Project setup